lsprangers/implementations-and-systems-design/design_systems/_typical_reusable_resources/_typical_distributed_kv_store/REPLICATION.md

         - We can still serve other reads and writes from other clients, but that specific update would not be reflected for a while and that would be annoying as a client

-## Quorum
+### Quorum
 There are some systems which use a quorum - a quorum is a majority!
-Quorum means a majority of nodes must agree on a value to ensure consistency.
+Quorum means a majority of nodes must agree on a value to ensure consistency

 | Pros       | Cons           |
 |------------|----------------|